 About the Book:

-You may purchase a copy at Herald Press.
+You can purchase a copy here.

-About the Author:
+About the Authors:

-If you’d like to see what other bloggers thought please visit the Litfuse Landing Page.
+To read what other bloggers thought please visit the Litfuse Landing Page.